 Due to the open standard platform technology used by Keystone, (such as ODBC, SQL and XML), a variety of third party applications and tools may also be used to query personnel data, such as the Microsoft Suite and Crystal Reports.

 Keystone addresses the property taxation revenue needs of local government with focus on three primary state markets, Pennsylvania, Virginia and North Carolina, using product lines specifically tailored to the unique needs of these localities.

-In Pennsylvania, we address the needs of municipal governments and public school districts to maintain a Census and to bill and collect for Real Estate Taxes, including sharing data with the county taxing authority.
+In Pennsylvania, we address the needs of municipal governments and public school districts to maintain a Census and to bill and collect for Real Estate Taxes, including sharing data with the county assessment system.
 Our Pennsylvania Municipal Tax product line also addresses Act 511 Taxes, Per Capita Tax, and Recycling and Sewer.

 The Real Estate Tax module will handle Per Capita, Census and Real Estate taxes.
 This module interfaces to the Keystone Financials system, posting all transactions to the General Ledger.
 Recycling and Sewer Fees can be included on the tax bill as one charge.
 Discount, face and penalty are handled along with partial payments and installments.
 Multiple municipalities can be handled within one taxing authority.
 Interim billing, delinquents, and reporting are all part of the product.
 Adults and students are tracked in Census with the ability to promote students all at one time.